TiagoJSM/AmberParser/README.md

 * Run: "cmake ." to generate project files
 OR
 * Run: "cmake --build "./build" --config Debug --target AmberParser" to generate executable
+* Set LibClangPath env variable in CMakeSettings.json file to the path of lib clang

 ## Running the tests